Christian Brothers Automotive®

 Territory Protection

-Christian Brothers Automotive grants an exclusive protected territory (set in Exhibit A, approximating a 3-mile radius) for a single-location franchise; territory rights are contingent on meeting performance quotas, while the franchisor retains the right to sell via alternative distribution channels and to develop additional units nearby.
+Christian Brothers Automotive grants an exclusive, site-specific Territory for a single CBA location with site-limited advertising and market-density protections.
+Territory rights are contingent on performance quotas (rolling and comparative NOI), franchisor retains the right to sell via alternative distribution channels and to develop additional units, and relocation requires approval.

 Training & Support